The Queens Zoo in located in Queens, New York. It has been operating since 1968 when it first opened as the Flushing Meadows Zoo.

 The Queens zoo is part funded through subsidies from the city of New of New York.
 This makes the zoo vulnerable if a fiscal crisis occurs.
 This situation was made apparent when the Mayor of New York City Michael Bloomberg published his “doomsday budget” for the 2003 fiscal year beginning July 2003.
 At the time the city was trying to close a $3.8billion budget deficit and among other things it was proposed that the Prospect Park and Queens Zoos would have all city funding cut and reduced funding would be given to the New York Aquarium and Bronx Zoo.
 The 2 zoos set to lose all funding had the least attendance with approximately 200,000 visitors to each.
 The Bronx zoo on the other hand had an attendance of 2million and the Central Park Zoo 1 million.

 For the next 2 months, the fate of the Prospect Park zoo and Queens zoo was in limbo while the city’s executive branch and the city council worked out a compromise budget.
 The zoo’s closures were the more visible of anticipated losses though.
 In Jun of that year Gifford Miller the City Councils speaker visited the zoo and then held a press conference to outline some consequences of the zoos closure.
-The city’s saving of $6 million for the two zoos closure would in the be offset by the facilities estimated expenditure of $8million for their decommission.
+The city’s saving of $6 million for the two zoos closure would be offset by the facilities estimated expenditure of $8million for their decommission.
 If these estimates were right it would in the end be cheaper to continue to run the 2 zoos than to shut them down.

 By the start of the July 2003 fiscal year the approved budget restored a reduced funding level to the affected WCS facilities.
 To keep the 2 zoos open though WCS closed 2 classrooms based instructional programs, laid off the supporting workers and doubled admission fees.
 Funding levels were returned to the WCS in the 2007 city budget thought the vulnerability of WCS to these shortfalls remains.